onkelbeh/HomeAssistantRepository/README.md

 I have **no** Google, Amazon or Apple involved in my privacy (at least in this case) and I am not planning to let them in.

 ## Some thoughts
-* Tried to get all Python installed system wide under Gentoo's package management and keeping `/etc/homeassistant/deps` non-existant or at least as small as possible.
+* Tried to get all Python installed system wide under Gentoo's package management and keeping `/etc/homeassistant/deps` empty or at least as small as possible, currently something randomly downgrades beautifulsoup to 4.6.3, still looking into that.
 * Be aware that all dependent libraries could be marked as stable here as soon as they compile.
 Outside HA dependencies execpt portage are not tested.
 * Since I use Gentoo mostly on servers, I do not use systemd, the most important reason to run Gentoo is that you are NOT forced to run this incredible crap.
 * I prefer an own profile based on "amd64/17.1/no-multilib"
-* python-3.7.5-r1 is set as default target, also 2.7.16 and 3.6.9 (not used anymore) are installed on my test server.
+* python-3.7.5-r1 is set as default target, also 2.7.17 is installed on my test server.
-* Due to Home Assistant's architecture strategies we could not wait any longer for a stable Python 3.7, so don't blame me if it's a lot of work.
-Python 3.6 would have been supported until Jan 2022.
-* I will do no tests anymore with Python 3.6
+* I do no tests anymore on Python 3.6

 ## Licenses
 The repository itself is released under GPL-3, all work on the depending components under the licenses they came from, which could be (as my grep told me on Nov 20th):